paulgb/penkit/optimizer/README.rst

-``penkit-optimize`` is a command-line tool for optimizing the drawing order of SVG graphics for pen plotting.
+``penkit-optimize`` is a command-line tool for optimizing and visualizing the drawing order of SVG graphics for pen plotting.
 For more information, `see this post <https://bitaesthetics.com/posts/optimizing-plots-with-a-tsp-solver.html>`_.

 Installation
 ~~~~~~~~~~~~